 The confectioners at our Craft Bakery in Harrogate are expert macaroon makers.
 We whisk free-range egg whites to a soft peak before delicately folding the finely ground almonds and sugar through, making sure the desired texture is achieved.
 Getting the consistency of this mix is absolutely crucial – as is the baking process.
 Once these miniature shells are baked to perfection, they are sandwiched together with a variety of fillings.
 The result is a marvellously light and crisp shell with a soft, yielding texture.

 Using only the finest ingredients, such as fresh raspberries and pistachio nuts, we are able to craft a rainbow of different colours and flavours, such as our Lemon Macaroon filled with an all butter Lemon Curd or the Chocolate Macaroon filled with a rich chocolate ganache made from Swiss chocolate and fresh cream.
 These treats are already a firm favourite on the fancy counter at our Café Tea Rooms, but for those further afield our Macaroons can also be purchased online for delivery to your door.
 Which is your favourite flavour?

-Live deliciously and order our macaroons online now
+Take a little bite of sunshine and order our macaroons online now

 'Macaroon' is the older English translation of the french 'macaron', and though in recent years the latter has become a popular way to refer to these almondy, meringue-like treats (partly to differentiate between these and the popular coconut confections and partly because adopting the French nomenclature bestows a certain je ne sais quoi) both are actually correct as they derive from the original Italian.
 We stick with the original English translation because we think our Yorkshire macaroons stand up proudly to their Paris cousins.